 What’s so wonderful about paneer cheese (besides how it’s healthy, fluffy, satisfying, and doesn’t melt) is how easy it is to make at home with common kitchen ingredients and equipment.
 For this reason, it’s an ideal choice to enter the foray of homemade cheese making.
-What’s more, it is a key component in numerous classic and exceptionally delicious Indian dishes such as Samosa, Dum Paneer, Kadai Paneer, and probably the most famous in the US – Palak Paneer.
+What’s more, it is a key component in numerous classic and exceptionally delicious Indian dishes such as Samosa, Dum Paneer, Kadai Paneer, and probably the most famous in the US – Palak Paneer (my recipe is here).

 You can pan cook the paneer to brown it in a pan too before adding it to these dishes.
-It won’t melt and has a nice firm texture (especially with the tips I’ll offer you).
+It won’t melt (though it should be handled gently) and has a nice firm texture (especially with the tips I’ll offer you).
 You can also eat without mixing it in curries and other dishes, such as part of an array of brunch foods.

 With no further ado, here’s my recipe & method!

 Yield: ~225g paneer cheese.
 This is enough cheese to make Palak Paneer for 2 people.
 Double this recipe to feed 4 (and use a larger saucepan and mixing bowl).

 Shelf life: Suggested to use within 3-4 days.

 - Medium mixing bowl and bowl of cold water

 - Cheesecloth (grade 50 & grade 90 suggested)

 - Plates to press cheese